JetBrains/kotlin-web-site/docs/topics/basic-syntax.md

 In Kotlin, you declare a variable starting with a keyword, `val` or `var`, followed by the name of the variable.

 Use the `val` keyword to declare variables that are assigned a value only once.
-These are read-only local variables that can’t be reassigned a different value after initialization:
+These are immutable, read-only local variables that can’t be reassigned a different value after initialization:

 ```kotlin